jazlab/tabletop/README.md

 The following decisions were made when designing the TableTop project:

-### ROS2
+### ROS 2
-The project uses ROS2 as the main framework for controlling the UR5e robot as well as recording and compiling sensor and state space data.
-There were several reasaons for choosing to use ROS2 over a bespoke solution, some of which are delineated below:
+The project uses [ROS 2](https://docs.ros.org/en/jazzy/index.html) as the main framework for controlling the UR5e robot as well as recording and compiling sensor and state space data.
+There were several reasons for choosing to use ROS 2 over a bespoke solution, some of which are delineated below:
-* ROS2 provides a powerful and flexible framework for building complex distributed software systems with many interdependent components.
+* ROS 2 provides a powerful and flexible framework for building complex distributed software systems with many interdependent components.
-* ROS2's message-based architecture allows for easy communication between different nodes in the system.
+* ROS 2's message-based architecture allows for easy communication between different nodes in the system.
 This allows for modularity and clear separation of various functionality within the codebase, as well as efficient communication between robot, hardware, and sensor I/O.
-* ROS2 has built-in recording and playback capabilities via ROS2 Bag files.
+* ROS 2 has built-in recording and playback capabilities via ROS 2 Bag files.
-* ROS2 provides many built-in packages for customizing each stage of the robot control pipeline.
+* ROS 2 provides many built-in packages for customizing each stage of the robot control pipeline.
-* Universal Robots has a robust ROS2 driver for the UR5e robot, making it easy to integrate with existing ROS2 pipelines.
+* Universal Robots has a robust ROS 2 driver for the UR5e robot, making it easy to integrate with existing ROS 2 pipelines.
-* ROS2 has support for real-time kernels, which can be used to ensure that critical tasks are executed in time (e.g., closed-loop motion control).
+* ROS 2 has support for real-time kernels, which can be used to ensure that critical tasks are executed in time (e.g., closed-loop motion control).

 A bespoke solution would require a significant amount of development time